adeptio-project/adeptioDPKG/README.md

     sudo apt install adeptiocore.deb -y

-This command installs all required dependencies and libs in order to start adeptiocore service.
-More information can be found at adeptio wiki: https://wiki.adeptio.cc
+This command ensures all required dependencies and libs in order to start adeptiocore service.
+More information can be found at adeptio wiki: https://wiki.adeptio.cc/books/adeptio-repository/page/apt-repository-for-ubuntu-1604-1804